 - Subscribe to QuickBooks Online.

-- Make a backup of your Enterprise file.
+- Make a backup of your Enterprise file onto your local computer.
 Restore the backup to create a second copy, and work off of this second copy.
 That way, if anything goes wrong your original file is untouched.
+You are also now working off your local copy, instead of the server.

 - Open QuickBooks Enterprise Solutions to the Home screen.